rmawatson/tasmota-zigbee-manager/README.md

         }
     }
     ```
 - Finally add a mapping to this schema.
-Assumning you want to use `auto_key_devices`.
-Using the information from `ZbmDevices` earlier
+Assuming you want to use `auto_key_devices` to generate `manufacturer:model` keys for your device then using the information from `ZbmDevices` earlier
     ```
     01:42:23.462 ZBM: info > status :    manufacturer: SONOFF
     01:42:23.464 ZBM: info > status :          model: ZBMINIR2